babenkoivan/fluent-array/README.md

 #### fromArray

-The `fromArray` method converts array to a fluent array.
+The `fromArray` method converts an array to a fluent array.

 ```php
 $array = ['one' => 1, 'two' => 2];